mdcao/japsa/docs/source/tools/jsa.np.npscarf.rst

 ~~~~~~~
   --seqFile=s     Name of the assembly file (sorted by length)
                   (REQUIRED)
-  --bamFile=s     Name of the bam file
+  --input=s       Name of the input file, - for stdin
                   (REQUIRED)
+  --format=s      format of the input fastq/fasta or sam/bam
+                  (default='fastq/fasta')
+  --bwaExe=s      Path to bwa
+                  (default='bwa')
+  --bwaThread=i   Theads used by bwa
+                  (default='4')
+  --long          Whether report all sequences, including short/repeat contigs (default) or only long/unique/completed sequences.
+                  (default='false')
-  --spadesDir=s   Name of the output folder by SPAdes (on development)
+  --spadesDir=s   Name of the output folder by SPAdes: assembly graph and paths will be used for better gap-filling.
                   (default='null')
   --prefix=s      Prefix for the output files
                   (default='out')